CleanestMink126/robot_lassie/docs/story1.md

 ---
 [Main Page](./index.html).
 ## Story 1: First Pass and Overall Architecture
 Before jumping into the full project and attempting to make a full lassie-bot, I wanted to build out the basic behavior and overall architecture.
 My first pass involved getting the Neato to do a cursory sweep of for a person, approach that person, and navigate back to its starting position.
-This task can be logically broken down into 3 parts: Explore, Approach and Return.

 The code for each of these three behaviors is executed in the `robot_navigation.py`, support code for ROS is implemented in `interface.py`, and person detection code is implemented in `person_tracking.py`.